 Attorney Robert I. Reardon, Jr. has practiced law for over 40 years.
 While his practice has been varied, he has always been recognized for his work as a trial lawyer.
 He is certified as a Specialist in Civil Trial Law by The National Board of Trial Advocacy, one of about 100 attorneys in Connecticut who have received that distinction.
 He is known for his work in personal injury and wrongful death litigation, especially relating to complex motor vehicle accidents, product defects and medical malpractice.
 Attorney Reardon graduated from Boston College (Bachelor of Science in Economics, cum laude) in 1967 and Fordham University School of Law (Doctor of Law, cum laude) in 1970.
-After practicing law briefly in New London, he was called to service as a Captain in the U.S. Marine Corps from 1971 through 1973, where he prosecuted and defended over 200 contested courts martial.
+After practicing law briefly in New London, he was called to service as a Captain in the U.S. Marine Corps from 1971 through 1973.
 After his military service, he returned to the practice of law in the city of New London where he joined the firm.

 Attorney Reardon is admitted to practice before the United States Supreme Court; the Connecticut Supreme Court; the United States Court of Military Appeals; the United States Court of Appeals, Second Circuit; the United States Navy-Marine Corps Court of Military Review; the United States District Court, District of Connecticut; and the United States Claims Court.
 He is past President of the Connecticut Trial Lawyers Association and has previously served as a Governor and Delegate of the Connecticut Bar Association and as a Governor of the American Association for Justice representing Connecticut.

 In 1976, he was recipient of the American Bar Association Award of Achievement for significant contributions to the legal profession.
 In 2004, he was awarded the Fordham University Law School Distinguished Alumnus Award.